 In a previous article, I talked at length about the Sealskinz’ new Super Light Pro Sock.
 While Sealskinz as a company began with socks, they have evolved their product line to include headwear and gloves.
 One of the products that piqued my interest was the Halo glove.
 It drew my attention because it is a waterproof, winter glove with an active blinker system built in. read on to see what makes these gloves interesting and some of my initial thoughts.

-With school now in session and fall in full swing, we should all consider using the visible gear now available as a key component so we are better seen while riding our bikes.
-The two main forms of visibility we need to focus on are passive and active visibility.
+With school now in session and Fall in full swing, using gear that is passively bright is a critical component to being better seen while riding our bikes.
+The two primary forms of visibility we need to focus on are passive and active visibility.
 Things like reflectors and bright colors are forms of passive visibility.
-While lights and blinkers are great examples of active visibility.
+In contrast, lights and blinkers are great examples of operational visibility.
 Read on to see where each one is helpful and most efficient.

 What started eleven years ago to help more people stay active, the “30 Days of Biking” campaign has grown in popularity.
 Now, as the drive moves forward with its heart-healthy values, it’s the right of passage to warmer weather riding ahead.
 Giving those who participate the right to brag or at least the stamina to stem-off most illnesses.
 As April leaves much to be desired most years.
 Enjoy fond memories with the current forecast predicting above-normal temps the first week in April.